raunit-dev/vault/README.md

 ## **Programs:**

-# **Async Vault**
+### **Async Vault**

 The primary vault implementation supporting asynchronous deposit and redemption flows, where requests are queued and settled by a vault authority.
+This program is intended to be used across a wide variety of applications with the most influence from Real World Asset (RWA) issuers, teams implmenting offchain strategies, and others where regulatory compliance is required.

 - [Sequence Diagrams](programs/async_vault/SEQUENCES.md)

-# **Vault (Atomic Vault)**
+### **Vault (Atomic Vault)**

-This is an MVP, it's not production ready since we have decided to focus on the Async Vault implementation
+This is a MVP, it's not production ready since we have decided to focus on the Async Vault implementation.

-# **Hook Program**

-This is an example of how a hook program should look like.

-# **Dummy Protocol**

-This is a MVP to test e2e the Deposit and withdraw hook extensions.

 ## Feedback